just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Paint-Pot-Projects.rst

     &lt;/h3&gt;
     -->
     <h3>AP CSP Pseudocode: If Statements</h3>
     <p>Selection with if statements is used in every programming language.
 The AP CS Principles Exam uses a text-based and a block-based pseudocode for questions that involve code.
 The <a href="https://drive.google.com/file/d/0B5ZVxaK8f0u9c1VlWFJDRHl0dEk/view" target="_blank">AP CSP reference sheet</a> is provided during the exam describing this pseudocode.
-The table below compares AP CSP pseudocode to App Inventor blocks for  if statements and relational operators.
+The table below compares AP CSP pseudocode to MIT App Inventor blocks for  if statements and relational operators.
 Note that the curly brackets { } are used in AP text pseudocode (and in many text-based programming languages) to indicate the start and end of a block of code.

       </p><p>The <b>relational operators</b> (=, ≠, &lt;, &gt;,&lt;=, &gt;=) are used inside if statements to compare variables with values or mathematical expressions, and they evaluate to a <b>Boolean</b> (true, false) value.
 For example, a = b evaluates to true if a and b are equal; otherwise, it evaluates to false.
 The logical operators NOT, AND, and OR can be used to combine conditions inside an if statement and also evaluate to a true or false Boolean value. </p>
     <p>If you have trouble telling &lt; and &gt; apart, think of a number line and think of &lt; and &gt; as arrows; &lt; (less than) points towards 0 and smaller numbers on the number line and &gt; (greater than) points towards the larger numbers on the number line.
       </p>
     <table border="">
-    <tbody><tr> <th>Function</th><th>Text Style</th> <th width="25%">Block Style</th><th>App Inventor</th></tr>
+    <tbody><tr> <th>Function</th><th>Text Style</th> <th width="25%">Block Style</th><th>MIT App Inventor</th></tr>
     <tr><td>Selection (else optional)</td> <td>IF (<em>condition</em>) <br/> {
         <br/>   <em>block of statements</em><br/> } <br/>
          ELSE <br/>  {